mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 In many systems, the AS and the MS are actually operated by the same entity and may even be the same server.
-However, they are logically distinct, and in other systems may be operated by different entities so we show them as separate here.
+However, they are logically distinct and, in other systems, may be operated by different entities so we show them as separate here.
 Other partitions are also possible, such as having a separate directory server.